 If you’ve been involved in any accident, you should exchange information with the other driver.
 Record their insurance policy number if available, and take down their phone number and license plate number.
 Call the police and file a police report.
 Then, contact your auto insurance carrier and open a claim.

 If you were the victim of a hit-and-run, you probably won’t have much information.
-Call the police and tell the officer everything you can remember about the accident.
+Call the police and file a report.
+Tell the officer everything you can remember about the accident.
 Contact your insurance carrier and open a claim.

-This process can sound intimidating, but we’re here to help.
-Plymouth Rock makes it easy to file a claim, and we’ll guide you through every step.
-Our skilled adjusters will review the accident and make sure your claim is settled quickly.
+This process can sound scary, but we’re here to help.
+Plymouth Rock makes it easy to file a claim, and our specialists will guide you through every step.
+Our skilled adjusters will review the accident and make sure your claim is settled in a timely manner.

 How Can You Protect Yourself and Your Family?

-The best way to protect yourself and your family from uninsured or underinsured motorists and hit-and-run accidents is to carry both coverages.
+The best way to protect yourself and your family from uninsured or underinsured motorists and hit-and-run accidents is to carry more coverage.

-Remember that uninsured motorist coverage does not cover physical damage to your car.
-If you want to protect your vehicle, collision coverage helps pay for damage sustained from hitting another vehicle or object.
+Remember that uninsured motorist coverage does not cover physical damage to your car, however.
+If you want to protect your vehicle, collision coverage helps pay for damages sustained from hitting another vehicle or object.
 It also covers cases like if you return to find that your car had been hit while it was parked.

-Still have questions about car insurance in Pennsylvania?
+Still have questions about insurance in Connecticut?
 We’ll be happy to help.
 Contact us and one of our friendly insurance specialists will guide you through coverage options.